 Student research is embedded within our curriculum.
 Biology majors first gain research experience in lab courses, and then as seniors (and sometimes as juniors) they conduct a semester or more of research with a faculty mentor.
-Research is required for the B.S. degree and is optional for the B.A. degree.
-Many students' projects are supported through an institutional grants program and through grants from the National Science Foundation, the National Institutes of Health and the Jeffress Memorial Trust.
+Research is required for the B.S. degree.
+Many students' projects are supported through the college's Research and Creative Endeavors Grants.

 Our state-of-the-art equipment has been obtained through grants from the National Science Foundation, LI-COR, the Jeffress Memorial Trust and an endowment from the Kresge Foundation.

 We encourage biology students to take advantage of diverse off-campus opportunities.
 In recent years students have participated in field courses in South Africa, Panama and Hawaii; internships with the Fish and Wildlife Service, the New York Aquarium and the Wildlife Center of Virginia; research at other universities; and semester programs offered by Sweet Briar's Junior Year in Spain and the Smithsonian-Mason School of Conservation.

 Click here to read journal entries by a student taking a tropical ecology course in Panama.